cjdbarlow/Part-One/basal_metabolic_rate.md

     * 70kcal.hr<sup>-1</sup>

-**Metabolic rate** is the actual energy consumption of an individual.
+**Metabolic rate** is the actual energy consumption of an individual, and is greater than BMR due to a number of factors.

 ##Factors Affecting Metabolic Rate
 Metabolic Rate is affected by: